sggjon5/DroneBuild-Quad/docs/07-transmitter_receiver.md

 | Arm | CH8 | SD | Free mix - changed 3 pos switch to a 2 pos switch in hardware settings.
 Set so drone can be armed remotely |

 To change the setup of a particular switch (i.e. name, whether it is 2pos, 3pos etc), you can navigate to the settings cog along the bottom nav bar of ETHOS on the transmitter.
 Here you will find hardware settings > switches settings.
 Within this drop-down you can change the features of the switches and see what is available to you.
 If you are permanently renaming things, I would reccomend keeping the assigned letters in the name somwehere as it is then easy to rember which one you have assigned as arm, or kill_motors etc.

+There are some things to be configured within the software setup to make some of this work but we will go through that in the next section.